LambdaSchool/webapi-i-guided-solution/README.md

 ```

 3. visit `/hubs` in the browser.
-4. refresh browsers a few times to see it fail when seconds hold an even value.
+4. refresh browsers to see the list of hubs.

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**